JasonEl1/take-a-break/README.md

 Python command line tool to remind you to take breaks when working.
 Currently only tested on MacOS.

-No distracting timers, no app running in the background, no large installs, just a simple system to increase productivity.

 ### Quick setup (MacOS/Linux)

 Open the `take-a-break` folder after downloading and run the following command in the terminal: `./setup.sh`